marlago/website/content/pages/reseach.rst

 =============

 .. class:: default

+- **Lago, S.** (2017).
+What can agreement attraction tell us about bilingual processing?
+Talk at University of Geneva, December 4.

+- **Lago, S.** (2017).
+Processing agreement in Romance and Germanic languages.
+Talk at Institut für Romanische Sprachen und Literaturen, Goethe Universität, May 29.

+- **Lago, S.** (2017).
+Multilingual grammars: is more better?
+Talk at College of William & Mary, Williamsburg, March 27.

 - **Lago, S.** (2016).
 Grammar in the multilingual mind.
 Talk at Universität Mannheim, Mannheim, September 12.